TykTechnologies/tyk-demo/deployments/python-grpc-server/README.md

 This deployment contains the following files:
 - File *tyk_async_server.py* contains the implementation of a Python gRPC server that implements the [ServiceDispatcher](https://github.com/TykTechnologies/tyk/blob/master/coprocess/proto/coprocess_object.proto) interface.
 The server implementation also has a custom authentication plugin for verifying HMAC signature and key ID.
 - Dockerfile that supports building a docker image to install Python grpcio-tools and generates the protbuf bindings for Python.
-It then starts the Python gRPC server when run.
+When a container is run for this image it starts the Python gRPC server when run.
-- hmac.sh is a bash that allows sending a signed request to the grpc-custom-auth API for a given key ID and secret.
+- hmac.sh is a bash script in the scripts folder that allows sending a signed request to the *grpc-custom-auth* API for a given key ID and secret.
+The *grpc-custom-auth* API verifies the HMAC signature and key.

 ## Prerequisites installed by Docker